jolayux/final-project/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: This Template is for creating user stories
+about: This template is for creating user stories
-title: ''
+title: "[User Story] "
-labels: ''
+labels: user story
-assignees: ''
+assignees: jolayux

 ---